barryclark/jekyll-now/BTH-Wiki.md

 # Orchestration API
 The orchestration API is implemented in the mgr module.
 To get started import the mgr module at the top of your script.
+To see some basic examples of using this API please see https://github.com/ColeStrickler/BTH/tree/main/ScriptExamples

 ## File System